test-kitchen/kitchen-google/README.md

 ### zone_name

 Location into which instances will be launched.
-Default: `us-central1-b`
+If not specified, a zone is chosen from available zones within the "area" (see above).

 ## Example